kkmarv/IOTA-Digital-Student-ID/README.md

     ActionSelect --> [*]
 ```

-# 3. Setting up your environment
+# 3. Setting up your local environment

 ## 3.1.
 Quick Start Guide

 If you don't already have `node.js` installed on your system, download and install it from [here](https://nodejs.org/).

-Next, after cloning/downloading the repository to your PC, open 3 terminals and navigate to:
+Next, after cloning/downloading the repository, open 3 different terminal sessions and and navigate to the following paths in one terminal each:
-- /university
+- `/university`
-- /keeper
+- `/keeper`
-- /gisa-did
+- `/gisa-did`

 Now go ahead and execute the following command in each of the terminals:
 ```shell